banyan/box-influxdb/README.md

 [![wercker status](https://app.wercker.com/status/8cf9c521910de1ab6353ea08843ce75f/m "wercker status")](https://app.wercker.com/project/bykey/8cf9c521910de1ab6353ea08843ce75f)

-Wercker box for influxdb
+Wercker box for influxdb.
 See the boxes section on our [dev center](http://devcenter.wercker.com/articles/boxes)

+## Usage

-use this with wercker; in your wercker.yml file:
+use this with wercker in your wercker.yml file:

 ``` yaml
 services:
   - banyan/influxdb
 ```

-Status on wercker:

 ## License

 The MIT License (MIT)

-Copyright (c) 2013 wercker
+Copyright (c) 2014 wercker

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in